 3. Install the wheel hub, washer, and castle nut.
 Tighten the castle nut to 45 ft-lb; then install a new cotter pin.
 4. Install the wheel.
 Tighten to 30 ft-lb.
 5. Repeat this procedure for the other side; then adjust the brake.
 6. Remove the ATV from the support stand.

 Installing Rear Brake Pads

-1. Place the inner pad spring clip into position and install the inner brake pad; then install the outer pad onto the holder pins.
+1. Install the inner brake pad; then install the outer pad onto the holder pins.
+Apply blue Loctite to the Allen retaining pins; then secure the pins into the caliper.